-Credit Karma is a truly free credit score provider, and perhaps the most popular among the hundreds of institutions offering free scores.
+Credit Karma is a truly free credit score provider and perhaps the most popular among the hundreds of institutions offering free scores.
 Not only are their services free for consumers to use, but they don’t even require you to put a credit card on file.

 Credit Karma provides your credit score based on your Equifax and TransUnion credit reports.
-However, the credit scores they issue are VantageScore 3.0, which is not your official credit score as used by lenders.
+However, the credit score they issue is VantageScore 3.0, which is not your official credit score as used by lenders.
 Instead, it’s considered an educational score.
 However, it is based on your actual credit reports from the two credit bureaus, and will generally provide an accurate measure of the status of your credit.

-In addition to providing the educational credit scores, Credit Karma also provides extensive information from your credit report, giving you access to most of the data each contains.
+In addition to providing educational credit scores, Credit Karma also provides extensive information from your credit report, giving you access to most of the data each contains.
 For example, you’ll be provided with information on outstanding loan and credit card balances, payment history, public records, inquiries, and other information that regularly appears on credit reports.

-Credit Karma may not provide your official FICO Scores, but the VantageScore 3.0 will provide a similar measure of the quality of your credit.
+Credit Karma may not provide your official FICO Scores, but VantageScore 3.0 will provide a similar measure of the quality of your credit.
 It’s an excellent way to track your credit and credit scores on a regular basis, and it’s free of charge.

 More recently, Credit Karma also began offering free income tax preparation.